nate51315/InventoryApplication/README.md

 ![Inv-APp](resources/inv-app.gif)

 ## Installation
-To build and run this application, follow the steps below if needed
+The requirements for the app are below.
+Skip the Installation section if requirements are met.

-### Requirements
+## Requirements
 * Visual Studio IDE
 * SQL Server
 * SQL Server Management Studio